tanseda/serverless-orders/system-architecture.md

 | Unexpected exception |    500   |

 ### Lambda Functions
-There will be separate lambda functions for each queries.
+There will be separate lambda functions for each query.
 For the implementation of the lambda functions, please check [OrdersFunction](../main/OrdersFunction/) project.

 #### Get the price and name for a given product